 If the display connection screen appears distorted, try adjusting the display device resolution.

 If the VM you created has no Guest OS installed, The VM State toggle and stop Stop button might not function as expected.
-The State toggle and stop Stop button send an ACPI power down command to the VM operating system, but since an OS is not installed, the commands time out.
+The State toggle and stop Stop button send an ACPI power down command to the VM operating system, but since an OS is not installed, these commands time out.
 Use the Power Off button instead.

-When the VM is configured in TrueNAS and has an OS .iso file attached, you can start the VM and begin installing the operating system.
+When the VM is configured in TrueNAS and has an OS

 Some operating systems can require specific settings to function properly in a virtual machine.
 For example, vanilla Debian can require advanced partitioning when installing the OS.
 Refer to the documentation for your chosen operating system for tips and configuration instructions.